seemakadavan/seemakadavan.github.io/_posts/2015-08-11-your-filename.md

 ---

-In one word - A very good move :)
+A very good move :)

 El Capitan restricts all processes, including root processes from writing (creating directories/files, copying binaries etc) to /System, /bin, /usr (excluding /usr/local), and /sbin.
 This prevents key system directories from being modified even by the root account.